The arcsin function

 case the domain is all complex numbers.

-Special values of the arctan function
+Special values of the arctangent function

 (Click here for more details)